wso2/docs-choreo-dev/en/developer-docs/docs/testing/test-components-with-test-runner.md

 You can develop tests in a language of your choice and execute them within the Choreo platform.

-## Create a test runner component using a build presets
+## Create a test runner component using a build preset

 1. Go to the [Choreo Console](https://console.choreo.dev/) and sign in.
 This opens the project home page.
 2. Click **+Create** in the **Component Listing** section.